bimai25/cse134b-ssg/src/content/hikes/zion.md

 ---

 The Angels Landing hike is a bucket-list adventure with steep switchbacks and a famous chain-assisted climb.
 The breathtaking views of Zion Canyon make it well worth the effort.
+Super fun hike!